 Portland is situated along the Pacific Flyway, a broad migration front that brings more than 200 species of both migrant and resident birds into our airspace.
 Though many of them are likely to stick to the forested uplands that flank the Willamette Valley, others are drawn into our urban landscape where they face a man-made hazard that is everywhere in the built environment: window glass.

-It is estimated that up to a billion birds die annually as a result of window strikes in the U.S. alone, a mortality rate second only to habitat destruction.
+It is estimated that up to a billion birds die annually as a result of window strikes in the U.S. alone.
 At our Wildlife Care Center we see between 200 to 300 window strike-related cases each year, or roughly 10 percent of the total case load.
 Birds do not recognize glass as a solid object and are prone to collisions, especially when passing through unfamiliar landscapes.

 Portland Audubon is working to understand and reduce the risk to birds from window strikes in the Portland-Vancouver Metropolitan Region.

 Assessing the Problem

 In order to get a better sense of the magnitude of this problem, Portland Audubon surveyed for birds that had been injured or killed in collisions with downtown Portland buildings from 2009-2012.
 This effort was funded by an Oregon Zoo Future for Wildlife grant and a Together Green grant from Toyota and National Audubon Society.
 We logged 36 species of native birds from our surveyed buildings.
 See Appendix 1 in the “Resource Guide for Bird-friendly Building Design” for a summary of our bird-strike study findings.
 Survey results helped us design current Portland Audubon programs that address the problem of window strikes.